Money Smart – A Financial Education Program

 Financial education fosters financial stability for individuals, families, and entire communities.
-The more people know about credit and banking services, the more likely they are to increase savings, buy homes, and improve their financial health and well being.
+The more people know about credit and banking services, the more likely they are to increase savings, buy homes, and improve their financial health and well-being.

 - A self-paced Computer-Based Instruction (CBI) format online for ages 13 and over.

 - A portable audio (MP3) version, Money Smart Podcast Network.

 The Money Smart program may be used by financial institutions and other organizations interested in sponsoring financial education workshops.
 Collaboration is important to the success of any education effort.
 The FDIC encourages banks to work with others in their communities to deliver financial education and appropriate financial services, including to individuals who may not have a relationship with an insured depository institution.

-The Money Smart program can help banks fulfill part of their Community Reinvestment Act obligations.
-The Community Reinvestment Act of 1977 encourages federally insured banks and thrifts to help meet the credit needs of their entire community, including areas of low-and moderate-income.
+The Money Smart program can help banks fulfill part of their Community Reinvestment Act (CRA) obligations.
+The Community Reinvestment Act of 1977 encourages federally insured banks and thrifts to help meet the credit needs of their entire community, including areas of low and moderate income.
 When a bank’s CRA performance is reviewed, the institution’s efforts to provide financial education and other retail services are a positive consideration.